Mithreum/ants/README.md

 ## 2. ANTs NFT Collection

+Only the bust of the figure must be modelled at this stage.

 ### Clans
 Only this clan should be done now:
 + [Scythians](./StyleExamples/Scythians) (Scythian style, Crimean Terrain)